Nasal Breathing Problems

 Long-term nasal blockage may be caused by nasal polyps, nasal septal deviation, chronic nasal congestion, weakness of the side walls of the nose, and, infrequently by tumors.

-When you visit our offices to learn about your nasal breathing problems, Dr. Nass will perform a routine physical exam and discuss your medical history so he can determine which types of tests will provide the most information about your situation.
+When you visit our offices to learn about your nasal breathing problems, Dr. Nass will perform a complete head and neck examination and discuss your medical history so he can determine which types of tests will provide the most information about your situation.

 Nasal breathing problems can be a chronic condition – a response to irritants such as tobacco smoke, certain medications, and some hormonal conditions.
 In order to determine the cause of your congestion and design the right treatment for you, a sinus CT scan may be necessary to get an in- depth picture of your sinuses and the surrounding structures and tissue.